-The more information a divorce lawyer has, the better job they’ll be able to do for you.
+In general, the more information a divorce lawyer has, the better job they’ll be able to do for you.
 They need access to various documents, papers, and the like.
-It’s a good idea to show up at your initial consultation with this information in hand.
+It’s a good idea to show up at your first meeting with this information in hand.

 Assessing and dividing assets is a big part of the process.
 As such, you probably want to arrive at your initial consultation with recent tax returns, a list of your properties, bank statements, credit card bills, loan documents, and retirement accounts.
 The more in-depth and complete, the better.

 Divorce is often a confusing, complicated process.
 You probably have questions.
 Write them down and organize your thoughts ahead of time.
 You have a lot going on, you don’t want to get home and realize you have pressing concerns you forgot to address.

 Basically, if it seems important, bring it to your initial consultation.
 This includes any existing court orders, prenuptial agreements, and more.
 It’s better to have the information and not need it than the opposite.
 This gives an attorney a full understanding of your case and helps ensure you get the information you need.

 Related Reading: How the Division of Property Works in Washington